kivkovic/jserialize/README.md

 ```

-Supports various special types not handled by most serialization methods, such as `JSON.stringify`, including:
+Supports various special cases not handled by most serialization methods, such as `JSON.stringify`, including:
 - Class intances - unlike with native objects, instance class name is prefixed to the serialized value
 - functions (different representations are used for arrow and for regular functions)
 - `Map` and `Set` (including their contents)